One Hundred (Aqua Teen Hunger Force)

 "One Hundred" is the twelfth and final episode of the seventh season of the animated television series Aqua Teen Hunger Force, and the 100th episode of the series overall.
 "One Hundred" originally aired in the United States on May 2, 2010, on Adult Swim.
-In the episode Frylock obsesses about the number 100 while Master Shake attempts to put Aqua Teen Hunger Force into syndication, until the episode abruptly turns into a parody of Scooby-Doo.
+In the episode, Frylock obsesses about the number 100 while Master Shake attempts to put Aqua Teen Hunger Force into syndication, and the episode turns into a parody of Scooby-Doo halfway through.

 This episode marks the second time an Adult Swim original series made it to 100 episodes, the first being Space Ghost Coast to Coast.
 "One Hundred" strongly parodies the Hanna-Barbera cartoon, Scooby-Doo.
 This is the final episode of the series to premiere branded as an Aqua Teen Hunger Force episode before the series started using alternative titles for each season as a running gag.
 This episode received a positive review by Ramsey Isler of IGN, and was the third highest rated program the night of its debut.
 This episode has been made available on DVD, and other forms of home media, including on demand streaming.